 So, Imma ask Y-O-U. Are they?

 Regardless of the school-status of your kiddos, you are going to love the CRISP.
 THE CRUNCH.
 THE SWEET AND NUTTY AND CHOCOLATEY status of life that eating a keto granola bar is going to put you in.
-It’s like grain free low carb keto granola in BAR FORM, and it’s a switch up from the standard bowl of homemade keto low carb cereal for breakfast.
+It’s like healthy chewy granola bars in low carb form OR like grain free low carb keto granola in BAR FORM, and it’s a switch up from the standard bowl of homemade keto low carb cereal for breakfast.

 Straight up my internet friends, these seemingly-simple are loaded with THE GOODS: